sakai-mirror/wsrp/producer/README.txt

 (such as uPortal).

 The WSRP consumer itself is currently allowed/denied access based on its IP address that can be configured in the web.xml file.

+HTTP Basic Authentication for the WSRP consumer can be enabled by simply un-commenting the <security-constraint>
+element in web.xml and editing the username/passwords in trusted-consumers.xml.
+Since we aren't authenticating end-users, it doesn't necessarily make sense to use a Sakai user's account for WSRP consumer authentication.
-HTTP Basic Authentication for the WSRP consumer (not the end-user) is a work in progress, but since uPortal doesn’t yet support configuring Basic Auth credentials for accessing a WSRP producer, it will not be usable right away.
+Be aware though, that since uPortal doesn’t yet support configuring Basic Auth credentials for accessing a WSRP producer, it will not be usable right away with uPortal.
+Other WSRP Consumers may support HTTP Basic Auth.

 End-user authentication using proxy-CAS and/or WS-Security have been discussed but there is no timetable set for their implementation.